CS3398-Sapphire-Sourcerer/Group-Project/README.md

 # Group-Project
 ##	About the project

-This project is a location-based, territory controlled, trivia game that allows students (currently at Tx.
-State) to create a profile, select one of three teams, and answer trivia questions based on the major (i.e. Computer Science, English, Nursing, exc.) of the current building they are in.
+This project is a location-based, territory controlled, trivia game that allows students (currently at Texas State University) do the following:
+ * to create a profile
+ * select one of three teams (based on University school colors)
+ * answer trivia questions based on the majors (i.e. Computer Science, English, Nursing, etc.) who occupy the building

 ##	Team members

 Adam Garcia, Brittany Torelli, Casey Sledge, Claudia Ortiz, Collin Weir, Jeremiah Burks, Kaleb Jacobson

-##	Neccessary Libraries f
+##	Neccessary Libraries

 The program is developed in Pycharm using flask.
 You can download these libraries using the pycharm package manager which is located within your virtual environment in the project interpreter settings, or you can use the pip tool which will allow for package downloads from the command line.
 In order to run the program, you will need the following libraries: